 1) Perry Mason and the Case of the Desperate Deception (1990)

-Perry Mason takes on Nazi War Criminals.
+Perry Mason takes on Nazi war criminals.
 This is the basic plot of the story.
-His client his young Marine attached to the U.S. Embassy in Paris.
-The young officer is searching for the concentration guard that devastated his family during the Holacaust.
+His client is a young Marine attached to the U.S. Embassy in Paris.
+The young officer is searching for the concentration camp guard that devastated his family during the Holocaust.
 He is led to believe he found the ex-Nazi at a health club.
-However, when the ex-Nazi is killed, suspicion points to the young officer who faces Court Martial.
+However, when the ex-Nazi is killed, suspicion points to the young officer, who faces a court martial.

-Perry Mason heads to Paris to head up the defense.
+Perry Mason goes to Paris to head up the defense.
 He and Ken Malansky find intrigue around every corner.
 Mason finds ex-Nazis, traitors, and Nazi hunters roaming Paris.
-Perry has to sort through more than four decades of deception to find the truth, not only to acquit his client but to bring long overdue justice to the perpetrators of heinous war crimes.
+Perry has to sort through more than four decades of deception to find the truth, not only to acquit his client but to bring long-overdue justice to the perpetrators of heinous war crimes.
 A goal worthy of one Perry Mason’s top cases.

 This post contains affiliate links, which means that items purchased from these links may result in a commission being paid to the author of this post at no extra cost to the purchaser.